Elevator failure at Beacon Hill light-rail station still a mystery to Sound Transit

 During Monday’s closures, Sound Transit operated buses to shuttle people between stations.
 As usual, passengers tweeted that communications were garbled, and a few said Sound Transit should open nonemergency stairs, as the agency did this year for the shallower University of Washington and Capitol Hill Stations.

 Meanwhile, frequent escalator and elevator failures continue to frustrate passengers, especially at downtown stations.
 Sound Transit says it will spend at least $52 million for replacements, after it takes over the downtown tunnel from King County Metro in 2020.
+Schindler will also take over maintenance downtown in 2020.

-That’s too late for Connect 2020 in January, when construction at the International District/Chinatown Station to link the existing line to tracks to Bellevue forces 10 weeks of lower train frequency, and more passenger transfers downtown.
+That’s too late for Connect 2020 in January, when construction at the International District/Chinatown Station to link the existing line to tracks to Bellevue will force 10 weeks of lower train frequency, and more passenger transfers downtown.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.